H4HWV2011/msjarvis-public-docs/thesis/11-llm-fabric-of-ms-jarvis.md

 **Consciousness and identity.**
 The Fifth DGM and I-container services use LLM calls (via WOAH) to decide which content should shape Ms. Allis's evolving identity narrative. `normalize_identity()` runs as a final post-processing step on all chat paths.
-The `nbb_pituitary_gland` (port 8108) modulates governance context that flows through WOAH into identity decisions.
+The `nbb_pituitary_gland` (port 8108,
+mode: `baseline`) modulates governance context that flows through WOAH into identity decisions.

 **Autonomous learning and EEG Beta.**
 The autonomous learner (port 8425) writes processed knowledge into `autonomous_learner`